techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 > [!NOTE]
 > If you already have a case open with the TNS-Service Desk for your port request, update that existing ticket instead of creating a new case.

-To view the status of your port order, in the left navigation of the Microsoft Teams admin center, go to  **Voice** > **Port orders**, and then select **Order history**.
+To view the status of your port order, in the left navigation of TAC, go to  **Voice** > **Port orders**, and then select **Order history**.
 Each port order status is listed in the **Status** column.
 To learn more, see [What's the status of your port orders?](port-order-status.md)

 ## Report phone number issues

 If you notice any issues with the ported numbers within the first 24-48 hours after the port is completed, contact the [TNS Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md).
-For any issues beyond 48 hours, contact the Microsoft Support Team.
+For any issues beyond 48 hours, follow normal Microsoft Support process.

 ## Related articles